43615/dcim/README.md

 Features present in GNU dc are not listed here unless different.
 [Familiarize yourself first](https://linux.die.net/man/1/dc) or see the [full reference manual](../../wiki/Full-reference-manual).

-This is my first real Rust project, please expect low quality and report anything weird.
-Any suggestions are appreciated.

 Planned upcoming features/changes:
 - More conversion factors
 ## General changes and notes